higgi13425/rmrwr-book/_book/io02-getting-started.md

     Any changes here are entirely optional (and cosmetic) at this point.

 7.  in the RStudio menus, select Tools/Global Options/Code, then
-    check/select two options to turn these on:
+    check/select three options to turn these on:

 -   In the Editing tab - select Soft Wrap Long Lines - so that your code does not get too wide
+- In the Editing tab - select Use Native Pipe Operator, |> (requires R > 4.1+) to get the modern pipe operator
 -   In the Display tab - select Rainbow Parentheses - this option color-codes parentheses so that you can keep track of whether you have closed all of your open parentheses (a common source of errors).
 When your last close parenthesis is red, all is well.

 Now your RStudio installation is tuned and ready to go!